-- Enforce exclusion periods as outlined in Staying Healthy Preventing Infectious Diseases in Early Childhood Education and Care Services (Staying Healthy 6th Edition) and QId Health Timeout Poster publications. - Acknowledge and understand families may find exclusion periods difficult due to work and/or personal commitments. - Contact Early Childhood Education Manager/Committee and/or local Public Health Unit for advice and guidance if a child's medical clearance certificate is unclear or inconsistent with a current situation at a centre.
+- Enforce exclusion periods as outlined in Staying Healthy 6th Edition) and Qld Health Timeout Poster publications. - Acknowledge and understand families may find exclusion periods difficult due to work and/or personal commitments. - Contact Early Childhood Education Manager/Committee and/or local Public Health Unit for advice and guidance if a child's medical clearance certificate is unclear or inconsistent with a current situation at a centre.

-Contact Officer ECEM Effective Date Policy Reference Child Health & Safety Scope
+Contact Officer ECEM Effective Date 19 May 2025 Page 1 of 5 Policy Reference Child Health & Safety Scope Branch and Affiliated Centres The second seco R --- ---